AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

-<h2><a name='loop'></a>Perfect Loop</h2>
+This is awesome, now we have an endlessly looping mini mountainscape!

+<h2><a name='loop'></a>Perfectly Looping Canyon</h2>
-Well this is not a perfect loop per se, and it doesn't look perfect every time we run the sketch, but to some extent we can loop the horizontally scrolling slice by periodically resetting the increasing parameter fed to the noise function:
+The last thing I wanted to tackle, is making a perfectly loopable mountainscape.
+We can do so to some extent we can loop the horizontally scrolling slice by periodically resetting the increasing parameter fed to the noise function:

 <pre><code>randomRowIndex = int(
   noise(((x + t * 100) % (wx - padding)) * 0.01, y * 0.01) * row.length
 );
 </code></pre>

 This little hack is doing a lot, and might be sufficient if you want to export a perfect loop.
 You would just have to rerun the sketch a couple of times until the break off point is seamless.
-In other scenarios that one ridge is very prominent:
+In other scenarios that one cut-off ridge might be very prominent:

 <script src="//toolness.github.io/p5.js-widget/p5-widget.js"></script>
 <script type="text/p5" data-p5-version="1.2.0" data-autoplay data-preview-width="350" data-height="400">